smart-data-lake/smart-data-lake/docs/getting-started/part-1/select-columns.md

 ## Goal

 In this step we write our first Action that modifies data.
-We will continue based upon the config file available [here](../config-examples/application-part1-download.conf).
+We will continue based upon the airports.conf file available [here](https://github.com/smart-data-lake/getting-started/tree/master/config/airports.conf.part-1a-solution).
 When you look at the data in the folder *data/stg-airports/result.csv*, you will notice that we don't need most of the columns.
 In this step, we will write a simple *CopyAction* that selects only the columns we are interested in.